Table of Contents

 With good information comes good decisions.
-And information gathered for the purpose of raising the talent bar within an organization is no different.
-Talent development managers typically use 360-degree feedback in order to develop employees, appraise them or both.
-What sometimes gets lost in the 360-degree feedback process is that when done correctly, it can be a great way to drive performance.
-When it comes to developmental purposes, 360-degree feedback can most certainly be used to increase overall performance of the focal participant, thereby increasing the capabilities of the entire organization.
+And information gathered for the purpose of developing talent within an organization is no different.
+Talent development managers typically use 360-degree feedback in order to develop employees and/or appraise them.
+What sometimes gets lost in the 360-degree feedback process is that when done correctly, it can be a great way to drive future performance.
+When it comes to developmental purposes, 360-degree feedback can most certainly be used to increase overall performance of the focal leader, thereby increasing the capabilities of the organization.

 1. Content Matters:

 One challenge of 360s in the past has been the accuracy of data collected.
 And, getting accurate data always starts with good content.
-Don’t discount the need to have good survey content.
-You may have heard the term “garbage in – garbage out” and survey content is no different.
 With content that is difficult to understand, or too general for accurate ratings, raters will simply rate the participant based on how well they like the individual versus the real performance level of a specific behavior.
 In fact, many times with “bad” content participants feel like the 360 is simply an exercise in “likability.”
 In other words, participants get their friends to give them good ratings in exchange for good ratings back.
 With good behaviorally-based content this is much less likely to occur.
 Good content also allows the person to better understand exactly what needs to be developed.
 It allows the employee to build a quality development plan that focuses on true developmental needs.

 2. Process Matters: